-An infinite sequence of formulae $\varphi_0, \varphi_1, \ldots$ is a thread if every finite initial sequence is.
+An infinite sequence of formulas $\varphi_0, \varphi_1, \ldots$ is a trace if every finite initial sequence is a trace.

 Lemma 5.5.
-For each infinite thread there exists a variable that appears infinitely often in the thread and subsumes all other infinitely occurring variables.
+For each infinite trace there exists a variable that appears infinitely often in the trace and subsumes all other infinitely occurring variables.